mlcommons/modelbench/docs/tutorial_suts.md

 ## Adding your own SUT

-NewHELM makes adding your own SUT as easy as creating a new file in the right directory.
+ModelGauge makes adding your own SUT as easy as creating a new file in the right directory.
 To learn how that works, see the [plugins](plugins.md) tutorial.